 🍇 Main Varieties bottled in different wine selections:

 Red St. Magdalener Classico: violet, elegant, noble, complex, friendly – the Vernatsch grape is the Tyrolean Alter ego of the Pinot noir – can remind a joyfull Burgundian.

 Red Lagrein: dark, terroir, plummy, chewy – you can literally imagine the earth where he was born – suggested for Bordeaux lovers.

 White Sauvignon Blanc: full, floral, vegetal, intrinsic herbaceous, grassy-nettles – here rich in fine tropical fruit aromas and fresh due to the Alpine origin.

 🍾 Wine Bottles/Year: approx. 32000.

-Vision: After accurate cultivation and vinification of various international grape varieties like Cabernet, Merlot and Pinot Noir in small quantities now in the new millennium we are focusing on three varieties and the best interpretations and selections of them.
+🍷 Vision: After exploring accurate cultivation and vinification of various international grape varieties like Cabernet, Merlot and Pinot Noir in small quantities now in the new millennium we are again and totally focusing on native varieties and the top interpretations and selections of them.
 For St. Magdalener and Lagrein taking full advantage of our Gran Cru sites.
 Using the traditional Tyrolean oak barrel vinification going back to Rhaetian times (pre-Roman).
-Staying small and focused.
-We believe the Reds beside being Classics are among the Best of the area/variety and the White is an interesting expression of our terroir.
+Staying small and focused, creating maximum wine enjoyment.
+We believe the Reds beside being Classics are among the Best of the area/variety and the White is an interesting expression of a mountain slope terroir.